Understanding Imposter Syndrome: Insights from Neuroscience

 Hi - My name is Andy Selway-Woolley (he/him) and I’m a Clinical Solution Focused Hypnotherapist and Psychotherapist.
 I run HeadFirst Hypnotherapy, based in Upper Heyford (near Bicester), Oxfordshire.

-If these questions strike a chord, then this blog is for you.
+If these feelings strike a chord, then this blog is for you.

 The Neuroscience Behind Imposter Syndrome